neilbrown/edlib/DOC/Developer/06-rendering.md

    the letter "m".
 - "xyattr" - when "render-line:findxy" is handled, the attributes that were in effect that the found position are made available as "xyattr".
-- "cached-size" - when measuring an image with the "noupscale" attribute this will be set to "width"x"height".
-This is primarily for internal use.
 - "line-height" - when measuring text, this is set to the height of the line.
 When the line is wrapped this will be an integer submultiple of the resulting pane height.
 When text is not wrapped it will be